SteveJustin1963/tec-APUS/README.md

 ![](https://github.com/SteveJustin1963/tec-EMU-BG/blob/master/pics/load-drive.png)

 - load driver for emu then transfer ECHO file..pass
-- i place EMU board into RAM...oops, needs to go into ROM socket unless i don’t need RAM
+- reove rom and place EMU board into socket
-  - "eprom socket is 0000-07FF,
+- the "eprom socket is 0000-07FF,
 - RAM is 800-0FFF,
 - expansion socket is 1000-17FF,

 - you still need RAM, EMU only emulates eprom,
 - if EMU is in eprom socket, it will place your code from 0000, when you code in the assembler, you'll usually want to tell it where your code is originating.
 Default to MON1B/2 ROMS internally, and with reset line to EMU, after code loads it'll restart and load the new ROM image" (BG)
 - reboot, load echo, run putty 9600, shows nothing